-While some kitchen cabinets that don’t extend to the ceiling were built that way for a reason, often times it’s just wasting valuable space that could be filled with more cabinets for extra storage.
-Extending your cabinets to the ceiling is also an easy way to make your space appear larger and more open.
+While some kitchen cabinets that don’t extend to the ceiling were built that way for a reason, oftentimes it’s just wasting valuable space that could be filled with more cabinets for extra storage.
+Extending kitchen cabinets to the ceiling is also an easy way to make your space appear larger and more open.

 Why Don't My Cabinets Extend to the Ceiling?